 Whether the A/B test is ongoing (i.e., collecting analytics) or complete

 Which metric was used to determine the winning variation (i.e., open rate, click rate, or placed order rate)

 - Test size

 Say, for instance, you want to see if adding emojis to your subject line impacts your open rate with your newsletter list.
-If you only send the test to two subscribers and the emojis have a better open rate, you wouldn’t say conclusively that the rest of your newsletter list would feel the same way.
+If you only send the test to 2 subscribers and the emojis have a better open rate, you can’t say conclusively that the rest of your newsletter list will feel the same way.
 If instead you tested with 100 people in your newsletter list and found that emojis have a substantially higher open rate, you would feel much more confident that using emojis in your subject lines is better for your audience.

 Under the win confidence, you’ll see whether or not the variation shown is statistically significant.
 If it is deemed significant, this means that the variation has a high win probability (i.e., 90% or higher).
 A test might also be promising, inconclusive, or not statistically significant.
 Learn more about statistical significance in Klaviyo.